mosra/m.css/doc/plugins/sphinx.rst

 .. block-success::  Referencing function parameters

-    What's also shown in the above snippet is the :rst:`:p:` directive.
-It looks the same as if you would write just :rst:```overwrite_existing```, but in addition it checks the parameter name against current function signature, emitting a warning in case of a mismatch.
+    What's also shown in the above snippet is the :rst:`:p:` text role.
+It looks the same as if you would write just ````overwrite_existing````, but in addition it checks the parameter name against current function signature, emitting a warning in case of a mismatch.
 This is useful to ensure the documentation doesn't get out of sync with the actual signature.

 For overloaded functions (such as those coming from pybind11), it's possible to